You’re about to do a Mac migration from your old Mac.

 Or some of you will decide that you’ll leave that box unchecked.
 Afterall if you find out later something is missing.
 You can use Migration Assistant again and only check that box.

 And that’s a great solution too, if you’ll still have your old Mac available.
-Or you’ve a Time Machine backup of that Mac on an external hard drive you can use in the future.
+Or you’ve a Mac Time Machine backup on an external hard drive you can choose to use in the future.

 And now you’ve a pretty good idea of what’s in the ‘Other Files and Folders’ category on the Migration Assistant screen.